Security Policies

 A Written Policy

-A simplified policy for children may be necessary, but it is better to restrict their access so that bad decisions are less likely.
+A simplified policy for children is recommended including age-appropriate restrictions on their access so that bad decisions are less likely.

 Security Policy Elements